Army Senior Reserve Officer Training Program – SROTC

 Conditional status must be resolved within a 12-month period from its inception.

-Conditional students will not be furnished Government-issued uniforms.
+Conditional students will not be furnished with Government-issued uniforms.
 Uniforms for conditional students may be purchased by the school or the student.
 Conditional students may wear the Army green or utility uniform while pursuing a course for which regularly enrolled cadets are permitted to wear the uniform.

 Conditional students are not authorized to attend the basic camp or advanced camp until their conditional status is resolved.
 If directed by USAROTCCC, an individual may attend advanced camp for further evaluation of an unresolved medical condition by camp Medical Waiver Review Board (MWRB).